m2lines/nemo-spinup-evaluation/README.md

 <figcaption>Fig 1.
 Evaluation flow diagram</figcaption>
 </p>

-Spinup-Evaluation was developed to assess the DINO configuration of NEMO, but new metrics can be added to metrics.py to make it compatible with any ocean model.
-See [Adding New Metrics](#adding-new-metrics) for details.

 ### Running on Saved Restart File
 To evaluate a state obtained from a checkpoint, run Spinup-Evaluation as follows.